Introduction

 Risk of Being Pot-Committed

-If a player has already invested a significant portion of their chips into the pot but realizes their hand is weak or unlikely to win, they may still choose to fold to prevent further losses, even though they're pot-committed.
+Suppose a player has invested a significant portion of their chips into the pot but realizes their hand is weak or unlikely to win.
+In that case, they may still choose to fold to prevent further losses, even though they are pot-committed.

 Tournament Bubble Situations

-In tournament play, when approaching the bubble (the threshold where players are about to be eliminated without winning any prize money), players often tighten their ranges and fold more frequently to avoid risking elimination.
+In tournament play, when approaching the bubble (the threshold where players are about to be eliminated without winning any prize), players often tighten their ranges and fold more frequently to avoid risking elimination.

 The Process of Folding